wp-plugins/customer-area/readme.txt

 == Screenshots ==

-All the screenshots below where done on a WordPress 3.6 development site, using the base Twenty Thirteen theme.
-No other customisation has been done to the plugin or to the add-ons.

-= Plugin features =

 1. The customer area for logged-in customer "Gail".
 Files are grouped by categories.
 A click on the category title expands the panel.
 Currently shown is the "Invoices" category.
 2. The customer area for logged-in customer "Gail".
 Files are grouped by categories.
 A click on the category title